gxsshallot/react-native-pure-navigation-bar/README.md

 The component style is consist of three part:

 * User custom style, passed by component props, is highest level.
-* Global setting style, set with `defaultProps` in `NaviBar`, is medium level, can be override by User custom style.
+* Global setting style, set with `defaultProps` in `InnerNaviBar`, is medium level, can be override by User custom style.
 * Inner style, written in `src/style.js`, is lowest level, can be overrided by the two styles above.

 All the key you can customize in Global or Custom settings list below: